mozman/ezdxf/docs/source/render/mesh.rst

 MeshBuilder
 ===========

 The :class:`MeshBuilder` is a helper class  to create :class:`~ezdxf.entities.Mesh` entities.
-Stores a list of vertices, a list of edges where an edge is a list of indices into the vertices list, and a faces list where each face is a list of indices into the vertices list.
+Stores a list of vertices and a faces list where each face is a list of indices into the vertices list.

 The :meth:`MeshBuilder.render` method, renders the mesh into a :class:`~ezdxf.entities.Mesh` entity.
 The :class:`~ezdxf.entities.Mesh` entity supports ngons in AutoCAD, ngons are polygons with more than 4 vertices.

 The basic :class:`MeshBuilder` class does not support transformations.